-Peace Lily, also known as Spathiphyllum, is one of the most popular houseplants, mostly because of its pretty white flowers.
-One of the most frequent questions I get regarding Peace lily care is, “How to get a Peace Lily to bloom?
+Peace Lilies, also known as Spathiphyllum, are ones of the most popular indoor plants, mostly because of their pretty white flowers.
+One of the most frequent questions I get from gardening enthusiasts regarding Peace lily care is, “How to get a Peace Lily to bloom?
 I’ve had my plant for X years and it never flowers”.

 In this guide, you’ll learn everything you need to know about how to properly care for a Peace Lily and see your Peace Lily flower, easily!

-My Peace Lilies are huge and I don’t think you can actually comprehend the size of them until you see them next to me. 🙂 Currently, they have 11 flowers and it’s the second set of Peace Lily flowers in the last 12 months.
+My Peace Lilies are huge and I don’t think you can actually comprehend the size of these tropical plants until you see them next to me. 🙂 Currently, they have 11 white flowers and it’s the second set of Peace Lily flowers in the last 12 months.
 I pollinated most of them and am now expecting seeds.

-Peace Lily flowers on Mr. Houseplant's 2-year old plant
+Peace Lily flowers and gorgeous green leaves on Mr. Houseplant's 2-year old plant

 When Does a Peace Lily Flower?

-Peace Lily, like most other plants that bloom, needs to reach a certain level of maturity before it can flower.
-If you’ve just bought a small plant, you may need to wait for a few months, perhaps even years before it reaches the level of maturity where it can bloom.
+Peace Lily plants, like most other houseplants that bloom, needs to reach a certain level of maturity before it can flower.
+If you’ve just bought a small plant, you may need to wait between 9 and 15 months before it reaches the level of maturity where it can bloom.

 The most important thing is that the more light you provide it with, the faster the plant will develop and reach that flowering level of maturity.
 Flowering takes a lot of energy from the plant, so it needs a lot of light to bloom.
-Ideally, get a light meter so you can be certain how much light it gets.
-Regardless of its natural flowering season, with a proper amount of light, you can get your peace lily to bloom any time of year.
+Ideally, get a light meter so you can be certain of how much light it gets.
+Regardless of its natural flowering season, with enough light, you can get your Peace Lily plant to bloom indoor any time of year.

-Once your Peace Lily flowers, be aware that the blossoms don’t stay white and pretty forever.
-They may start turning green, brown or yellow, and die after a few weeks.
+Once your Peace Lily flowers, be aware that the blossoms don’t stay pure white and pretty forever.
+They may start to turn brown, green, or yellow, and die after a few weeks.
 And that’s all normal.
-Once they reach this point, I suggest you cut them off, as I do.
+Once they reach this point, use pruning shears to cut them off, as I do.
 My Peace Lily flowers stay perky much longer because I pollinate them, so they need a long time to produce seeds.
-If you’re interested in pollinating your Peace Lily as I do, learn all about it in my blog post How to Pollinate a Peace Lily Plant.
+If you’re interested in pollinating your Peace Lily plant, learn all about it in my blog post How to Pollinate a Peace Lily Plant.

 How Do I Get My Peace Lily to Flower?

 To get your Peace Lily plant to flower the trick is — give it more light and you will notice a Peace Lily’s flower!
 Peace Lilies need light to photosynthesize.
 In fact, flowering plants need even more light than their non-flowering relatives.
-Yes, Peace Lilies can survive in incredibly low light levels (even as low as 100 lux (10 foot candles)), but they will just be surviving, not thriving, their growth would be very slow, and they would definitely not bloom.
+Yes, Peace Lilies can survive in incredibly low light levels (even as low as 100 lux (10 foot candles)), but they will just be surviving, not thriving, their growth would be very slow, and they would definitely not be blooming.
 If you give your peace lilies light over 10,000 lux (1,000 foot candles), they should bloom after several months.
 These conditions will help your Peace Lily grow and bloom fast.

 Light is the Most Important Factor for a Peace Lily to Bloom

-You can encourage flowering by providing your Peace Lily with bright indirect light.
-This type of light is light over 3,000 lux (300 foot candles), but I recommend at least 10,000 lux (1,000 foot candles) for flowering.
+You can encourage flowering by providing bright indirect light to your Peace Lilies, Peace Lilies will love it!
+Bright indirect light is light over 3,000 lux (300 foot candles), but I recommend at least 10,000 lux (1,000 foot candles) for flowering.
 In nature, Peace Lilies grow under the canopy where they get 20,000 lux (2,000 FC) of indirect light, plus some dappled sun that comes through the canopy.
 Notice the difference in natural outdoor light and indoor light conditions.

 But Peace Lily is still one of the most low-light tolerant plants; smaller-sized varieties can survive in as low as 200 lux (20fc).
 In those conditions, however, you will not see a Peace Lily flower.
 More flowers and seed production require a lot of energy, and just like any other plant, peace lilies get that energy from light/the sun.⠀

 Early morning direct sun helps Peace Lily blooming.
 But lift the blinds please

 Besides Light, What Else Can I Do to Make A Peace Lily Bloom?

-If you get to know your Peace Lily really well and respond to its needs timely and properly, it can bloom frequently just like mine.
+If you get to know your Peace Lily plants really well and respond to their needs timely and properly, these tropical plants can bloom frequently just like mine.